jerry-sky/vyrow/readme.md

 This is the value that would be used in the `<base href="?">` tag in the `<head>` of the HTML output document.
 However, because the rendered Markdown documents may contain relative links between them and adding e.g. `<base href="/">` would break it.\
 Thus, we want to apply this behaviour *only* to this stylesheet.

+This is useful if the website is anchored not on the root of the domain.
+For example, you could have the root URL of the website like `https://username.github.io/repository/`, so the `stylesheet-base-href` parameter should be set to `/repository/`.

 #### 2.1.6. `head`

 Default value: [template contained in this repository](template/head.html)